multicluster-runtime/multicluster-runtime/README.md

 2. multicluster-runtime loves ❤️ contributions.
 3. multicluster-runtime is following controller-runtime releases.
 4. multicluster-runtime is developed as if it was part of controller-runtime (quality standards, naming, style).
+5. multicluster-runtime could be a testbed for native controller-runtime functionality, eventually becoming superfluous.
-5. multicluster-runtime is provider agnostic, but may contain providers with its own go.mod files and dedicated OWNERS files.
+6. multicluster-runtime is provider agnostic, but may contain providers with its own go.mod files and dedicated OWNERS files.